-We’ve all heard the saying, ‘teamwork makes the dream work,’ and you might have dismissed it as meaningless corporate poster banter.
-But could there be more to this phrase than a repetitive cliche?
+You’ve probably heard people saying, ‘teamwork makes the dream work,’ though you might have dismissed it as meaningless corporate poster banter.
+You may think it’s a repetitive cliche.
+But could there be more to the phrase?
 As it turns out, there’s a lot to be said in favor of the mantra.

 Teamwork really does make the dream work, especially in the competitive and high-stress tech startup environment.
-At the end of the day, everybody’s work and input matters when a company is trying to succeed, and there’s plenty of evidence to back it up.
-A company is only as good as its team and, in this article, we’ll discuss why (and how) teamwork really does make the dream work.
+At the end of the day, everybody’s time, work, and input matters in a new company, and there’s plenty of evidence to back it up.
+A company is only as good as its people and, in this article, we’ll discuss why (and how) teamwork really does make the dreamwork.

 Why Teamwork Matters

-Microsoft, another tech industry titan, was precisely the same way.
-We think of Microsoft and Bill Gates synonymously, but Gates’ partner Paul Allen also played a significant role.
-While Allen and Wozniak never achieved worldwide recognition at the level of Jobs and Gates, they were still instrumental to the development of their great companies.
+Microsoft, another tech titan, was precisely the same way.
+We think of Bill Gates as synonymous with Microsoft, but Gates’ partner Paul Allen also played a significant role.
+While Allen and Wozniak were never recognized like Jobs and Gates, they were still instrumental to the development of great companies.

 Why It Makes the Dream Work